balabit/syslog-ng-gitbook/chapters/chapter_1/section_1.md

-# project structure
+# Project structure

-The following directories are the most substantial:
+The following directories are the most substantial ones:

 * `lib/`: common source code used by syslog-ng
 * `modules/`: each module in syslog-ng has a directory here, like `redis`